linode/apl-core/.values/README.md

 ### 2.3 Committing values

-In order to save changes in local git repo use:
+To save changes to git do:

 ```bash
 otomi commit
 ```

-This will encrypt the values and create a commit with standardized commit message.
+This will do some extra work (git pull, generate drone pipelines), before committing the values with a standardized commit message.
+(Don't forget to run `git push` when you are done as that is not included by design :)

 ## 3. Deployment